soqueroeu/HSM-Reflection-Shader-Graphics/README.md

 ## 4K System graphics created specifically for use with the HSM Mega Bezel Reflection Shader.

-This project is an attempt to provide end users with high quality art to use in conjunction with the amazing **HSM Bezel Reflection Shader** created by **HyperspaceMadness**.
+This project is an attempt to provide end users with high quality art to use in conjunction with the amazing **Mega Bezel Reflection Shader** created by **HyperspaceMadness**.

 While developing this art I have a few select goals.

 * All art will be vector based.
-* If raster effects are used at any point they will be 300dpi
+* If raster effects are used at any point they will be 300dpi.
+This may include text layer imports from Photoshop.
 * High quality is a must!
 When using existing art as a reference, it will be paired with photographic references in an effort to improve it's realism and give it a cohesive style.
 * Final raster output of 4K at 300dpi
 * All project files will be provided.
-Layer structure within the project files will assume that an end user may want to change the bezel size or placement, and attempt to make balancing the artwork easy.
+Layer structure within the project files will assume that an end user may want to change the bezel size or placement, and *attempt* to make balancing the artwork easy.
-* Inclusion of logo, night, plain, and 4K vertical versions.
+* Inclusion of logo, night, plain, and 4K vertical versions, where they make sense.

 Some screenshots...